warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

+### 2.17.5
+- Redid the Tesla code and added the reading of the Tesla-Link Complications to get Tesla Info insteading of querying Tesla's servers.
+No more Token handling

 ### 2.17.4
 - One more attempt at fixing the crash because of the Settings change since 2.17.1